 The grand total

-Being a group of eight helped make it more affordable as we could split costs, but even with a group of four it should’ve been possible to do a similar trip under £600.
+Being a group of eight helped make it more affordable as we could split costs, but even with a group of four it should’ve been possible to do a similar trip for around £650.
 It was a magical holiday with some of the most beautiful scenery I’d ever seen, so was well worth it.

 Lower budget?
-Lapland’s not easy to visit on a very low budget.
-Rovaniemi has a hostel but dorm beds are €50 a night, so unless you’re travelling solo, apartment rentals are likely to be cheaper.
+It’s not very easy to visit Lapland on a budget.
+Rovaniemi has a hostel but dorm beds are €50 plus a night, so unless you’re travelling solo, apartment rentals are likely to be cheaper.
 You could save by cooking all your own food and avoiding alcohol.

 Higher budget?
 If you’ve got cash to splash Lapland is a great place to do it.
 You can sleep under the stars (and Northern Lights if you’re lucky) in a glass-roofed igloo*, spend a day on the slopes at Ounasvaara Ski Resort or take a private aurora hunting or husky tour.